Visual analytics support continuous improvement for major mining operation

 “We can drill down into the data to see what we can do to improve.
 We can also make faster decisions and measure the impact of those immediately,” Aurora said.

-The enhanced control chart functionality that Roy Hill has built into Adaptive Discovery also supports improved analysis of business performance.
+The enhanced control chart functionality that Roy Hill has built into Adaptive Insights also supports improved analysis of business performance.
 Control charts enable the business to monitor the degree of variation that exists and identify when the data changes.
 Operational managers can make notations against a data point to capture why the data may have changed or identify if there’s a need for problem solving.

 Ultimately, this functionality helps the business reduce variation in its demand chain.
 It also helps improve process predictability and product quality, increase throughput, and reduce costs.